nes-lab/shepherd/software/shepherd-herd/README.md

 # shepherd-herd

-*shepherd-herd* ist the command line utility for controlling a group of shepherd nodes remotely through an IP-based network.
+*shepherd-herd* is the command line utility for controlling a group of shepherd nodes remotely through an IP-based network.

 ## Installation